axch/integer-sequences/README.md

 Author
 ======

-Alexey Radul, axch@mit.edu.
+Alexey Radul, <axch@mit.edu>.
 The streams library was written primarily by Taylor Campbell, maintained and modified by Alexey Radul and Joyce Chen.